18F/handbook/docs/04-how-we-work/tools/harvest.md

 ![Harvest screenshot 11](../../images/harvest11.png)

-## <a name="tracking-paid-time-off"></a>Tracking Paid Time Off (PTO)
+## <a name="tracking-paid-time-off"></a>Tracking Timeoff

 We track vacation, leave and sick time and leave for employees in Harvest.
 There is oversight on this, but ultimately you are responsible for this accuracy.
-PTO will not negatively impact your billable hour percentage.
+Timeoff will not negatively impact your billable hour percentage.

-You do NOT need to log entries when the office is closed for Holiday
+You do NOT need to log entries when the office is closed for a Holiday

-**Project:** CivicActions: PTO
+**Project:** CivicActions > Timeoff

 **Task:**

-* Leave (Maternity or Paternity leave)
+* Leave (maternity, paternity, medical leaves)
 * Sick Time (unplanned time off)
 * Vacation (a planned day off)